c-haisten/c2c_summit/c2c-summit-lab-guide.md

 #### Find and Fix Insecure Infrastructure Code

-The first place the lab will begin is with investigating Exampli Corp's code repository in GitHub.
+The first place the lab will begin is with investigating Exampli Corp's infrastructure code in the company's GitHub repository.

 Follow the steps below :

-#### Find and Fix Insecure Infrastructure Code

 1. Login to [Prisma Cloud](https://app4.prismacloud.io/auth/signin).